sunel/eav/README.md

 ## Limitation of EAV

 * In EAV model the entity data is more fragmented and so selecting an entire entity record requires multiple table joins.
-[Piss Check this ](https://sunel.github.io/eav/master/ideology/flat-table.html)
+[Please Check this ](https://sunel.github.io/eav/master/ideology/flat-table.html)